david2am/ocaml_dune/guides/1 Basic Ocaml.md

 Pattern matching allows you to inspect the structure of data and extract values in a concise and expressive way.
 It's particularly useful for working with algebraic data types, such as variants and tuples.
 Pattern matching allows you to:

-- Deconstruct data structures.
+- Match against values (pretty similar to switch cases)
-- Bind variables to parts of the data.
+- Match against the shape of the data
-- Make decisions based on the shape of the data (using variants).
+- Extract parts of the data

-### More Powerful than Switch Cases

-- Allows you to match not just on values but also on the structure of data.
-- Can warn you if you haven't covered all possible cases.
-- Often results in shorter and more readable code.
-- Does not have fall-through behavior, where forgetting a break statement can lead to unintended execution of subsequent cases.

 ### Syntax